-- b) When they are affected by any of the causes of incompatibility or prohibition provided for by law. - c) When they receive a serious reprimand from the Board of Directors because they have not complied with their obligations as directors. - d) When they lose the professional good repute necessary to be a director of the Company, or the reasons for which they were appointed no longer exist (e.g. when a proprietary director disposes of their interest in the Company.)

-e) In the case of independent directors, they may not hold this status for a continuous period of more than 12 years and, therefore, after said term, they must offer their resignation to the Board of Directors and resign.

-f) In the case of proprietary directors (i) when the shareholder whom they represent sells its entire shareholding; and, likewise (ii) the corresponding number of directors must resign when said shareholder reduces its shareholding to a level that requires a reduction in the number of proprietary directors.
+- b) When they are affected by any of the causes of incompatibility or prohibition provided for by law. c) When they receive a serious reprimand from the Board of Directors because they have not complied with their obligations as directors. - d) When they lose the professional good repute necessary to be a director of the Company, or the reasons for which they were appointed no longer exist (e.g. when a proprietary director disposes of their interest in the Company.) - e) In the case of independent directors, they may not hold this status for a continuous period of more than 12 years and, therefore, after said term, they must offer their resignation to the Board of Directors and resign. - f) In the case of proprietary directors (i) when the shareholder whom they represent sells its entire shareholding; and, likewise (ii) the corresponding number of directors must resign when said shareholder reduces its shareholding to a level that requires a reduction in the number of proprietary directors.

-In addition, directors must report to the Company and, where applicable, resign when situations affecting them, which may or may not be related to their conduct in the Company, could damage the Company's standing and reputation, in particular, criminal cases when they are under investigation and procedural difficulties.
+In addition, directors must report to the Company and, where applicable, resign when situations affecting them, which may or may not be related to their conduct in

+the company, c could duringe the company 5 stair and and reputation, in paracular, criminal cases when arey are under investigation and procedular annealities.

 C.1.20 Are qualified majorities other than those established by law required for any specific decision?

+[ ] Yes

+[ \dagger ] No

-If so, please describe the differences.
+If so, please describe th ne differences.

-- C.1.21 Explain whether there are any specific requirements, other than those relating to directors, to be appointed as chairman of the board of directors:
+C.1.21 • are any specific requirements, other than those relating to directors, to be of the board of directors:

-- [] Yes
+[] Yes

-- [√] No
+[ \dagger ] No

-- C.1.22 State whether the bylaws or the board rules establish any limit as to the age of directors:
+C.1.22 State whether the byla ws or the board rules establish any limit as to the age of directors:

-- [] Yes [V] No
+[ ] Yes

+[ \( \) ] No

-The Policy on the composition of the Board envisages that the directors should not, in general, be aged over 80.
+The Policy o n the composition of the Board envisages that the directors should not, in general, be aged over 80.

+C.1.23 State whether the bylathan those required by ws or the board rules establish any term limits for independent directors other law:

+[ ] Yes

+[ \ ] No

+[ - ]

-- C.1.23 State whether the bylaws or the board rules establish any term limits for independent directors other than those required by law: - [] Yes - [√] No - C.1.24 State whether the bylaws or board rules establish specific proxy rules for votes at board meetings in favour of other board members the procedure for doing so and, in particular, the maximum number of proxies a director may hold, as well as whether any restriction has been established as regards the categories of director that may be appointed as proxies, beyond the limits imposed by law.
-If so, please briefly describe the rules.
+C.1.24 favour of other board r proxies a director may ws or board rules establish specific proxy rules for votes at board meetings in nembers the procedure for doing so and, in particular, the maximum number of hold, as well as whether any restriction has been established as regards the hat may be appointed as proxies, beyond the limits imposed by law.
+If so, please es.

-According to article 16 of the Regulations of the Board, when directors cannot attend Board meeting in person, they will grant written proxy to another Board member specifically for each meeting, including the appropriate instructions and notifying the Board Chairman accordingly.
-Notwithstanding the foregoing, non-executive directors may only grant proxy to another non-executive director.
+to another Bo oard member specifically for e of the Board, when directors cannot attend Board meeting in person, they will grant written proxy ach meeting, including the appropriate instructions and notifying the Board Chairman accordingly.
+It is directors may only grant proxy to another non-executive director.

-C.1.25 State the number of meetings held by the board of Directors during the year, and if applicable, the number of times the board met without the chairman present.
-Meetings where the chairman sent specific proxy instructions are to be counted as attended.
+C.1.25 State the number of mo eetings held by the board of Directors during the year, and if applicable, the

+pard met without the chairman present.
+Meetings where the chairman sent

+ons are to be counted as attended.

-Number of Board meetings 9 Number of Board meetings without the chairman 0
+Numbe er of Board meetings 9

+Number of B oard meetings without the

+chairman 0